-- 5.5 Mileage for Fleet Vehicles.
+- Mileage for Fleet Vehicles.
 A traveler may be allowed mileage reimbursement for each mile actually and necessarily traveled.
 The traveler's local fleet mileage rate shall be used to determine mileage reimbursement but shall not exceed the State's fleet mileage rate.
-Payment requests must be accompanied by documentation that identifies the miles traveled, the origination (origination will be travelers agency address) and destination address, and the purpose of the trip.
+Payment requests must be accompanied by documentation that identifies the miles traveled, the origination (origination will be traveler's agency address) and destination address, and the purpose of the trip.
 Student mileage for fleet vehicles may not be requested in advance of travel.
 The State utilizes the Variable Rates (Fuel & Maintenance) section from the Division of Capital Assets as the fleet vehicle rate.
 State fleet mileage reimbursement rates are updated July 1st of each year.
-Current mileage rates can be obtained at: https://www.colorado.gov/pacific/dca/division-capital-assets-dca-rates-0. - 5.6 Per-diem.
+Current mileage rates can be obtained here. - Per-diem.
 Per-diem is allowable when the student is in travel status or attending training.
 Same day per-diem will not be paid unless the student is in approved over-night travel mode.
-The traveler's local per -diem policy, the training region's local per-diem policy, or the State per-diem policy shall be used to determine all per-diem payments based on the location of the training site, but may not exceed the State's per-diem rate.
+The traveler's local per-diem policy, the training region's local per-diem policy, or the State per-diem policy shall be used to determine all per-diem payments based on the location of the training site but may not exceed the State's per-diem rate.
 Anyone receiving per-diem allowances who is attending training in which a meal is provided must deduct that meal from the per-diem allowance.
 Student per-diem may not be requested in advance of travel.
-Colorado and other state per-diem rates can be obtained at https://www.gsa.gov/travel/plan-book/per-diem-rates.
+Colorado and other state per-diem rates can be obtained here.